This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 Keep a copy of the letter.

-WHAT IF THE FINANCIAL INSTITUTION REFUSES TO CHARGEBACK THE TRANSACTION?
+WHAT IF YOUR FINANCIAL INSTITUTION REFUSES TO CHARGEBACK THE TRANSACTION?